How to Clean a Cast Iron Skillet

 - Plastic wrap or plastic bag

-How to Clean Cast Iron Cookware After Cooking
+How to Clean a Cast Iron Skillet After Cooking

 Allow the Cast Iron to Cool